overprotocol/overprotocol.github.io/docs/learn/tokenomics/distribution.md

 ---
 title: Token Distribution
-description: An introduction for distribution information of OVER
+description: Learn about the allocation and initial supply dynamics of OVER tokens in OverProtocol, designed to ensure a stable and sustainable network.
 lang: en
 ---

 OverProtocol has a supply schedule that releases 1 billion OVER over 10 years.
 Upon entering the 11th year, no additional tokens will be issued.

+---

 ## Token Allocation